alphagov/forms/design/prototype-version-1/prototype-tested.md

 - Users wanted some confirmation and playback of the link to their form
   > P1: After clicking 'publish' said, “I would expect it to say ‘it’s been published’, here’s a link to it on the live site.
 Enjoy your day.”
 - One expected it to go to some kind of 2i process, even after ‘publishing’ the form
-  > P2: thats what happens for gov.uk publishing
+  > P2: thats what happens for GOV.UK publishing
 - One user did not even see the link to publish their form

 #### **User comments**